corefan/xenko-docs/en/manual/graphics/low-level-api/pipeline-state.md

 Finally, the @'SiliconStudio.Xenko.Graphics.PipelineStateDescription.Output' property of the @'SiliconStudio.Xenko.Graphics.PipelineStateDescription' defines the number and @'SiliconStudio.Xenko.Graphics.PixelFormat' of all bound render textures.

-Please refer to [Textures and render textures](textures-and-render-textures.md) for details on how to actually bind render textures to the pipeline.
+See [Textures and render textures](textures-and-render-textures.md) for details on how to bind render textures to the pipeline.

 **Code:** Creating an output description